zwbetz-gh/zwbetz/content/blog/how-to-add-an-apple-touch-icon-to-a-squarespace-site/index.md

 ---
-title: "How to add an Apple Touch Icon to a Squarespace site"
+title: "How to Add an Apple Touch Icon to a Squarespace Site"
 date: 2020-10-04T22:33:10-05:00
 toc: false
 ---